The Company

 In the 15 years since, Out Yonder Productions has had crews filming in such diverse locations as the control room of the ill-fated Number Four nuclear reactor at Chernobyl, and to the inner- cone of a semi-active volcano that has a history of exploding under glacial ice.
 And while Nature continues to be the main focus of the company, it has also covered stories as far afield as satellites monitoring the planet’s health, to volatile social issues like the "behind the barricades drama" of BC's Tahltan Native Elders' fight against Royal Dutch Shell International.

-Most recently, the company finished the film “Land of the Chartreuse Moose” — a biographical documentary on Canada’s "Gauguin" artist Ted Harrison.
+The company finished the film “Land of the Chartreuse Moose” — a biographical documentary on Canada’s "Gauguin" artist Ted Harrison.
 Out Yonder Production has begun the first two Nature films of a four part series on wildlife — the film series is under the banner “Exotics” for Oasis Channel HD and Knowledge Channel.